New College, St Andrews

-New College is a planned new college of the University of St Andrews first announced in 2022.
+New College is a planned new college of the University of St Andrews, first announced in 2022, to be located on the former site of Madras College, which the university acquired in 2021.
 It will be the fourth college at the university, after United College, St Mary's College and St Leonard's College.
-The college will be located on the former site of Madras College, which the university acquired in 2021 and is centred on the Grade A-listed main building.
-It is expected to cost £140 million pounds, and will contain the School of International Relations and the new Business School.
-WilkinsonEyre have been appointed to design it.
+The college will house the newly established St Andrews Business School, formed from the Schools of Economics and Finance, and Management, alongside the School of International Relations.